Ofsted’s policy for determining that an inspection of a provider should not go ahead on the planned dates.

 - providers of further education and skills under part 8 of the Education and Inspections Act 2006

-- area special educational needs and disabilities (SEND) services for children and young people under section 20 of the Children Act 2004
+- area special educational needs and/or disabilities (SEND) services for children and young people under section 20 of the Children Act 2004

 - providers of initial teacher education under section 18B of the Education Act 1994 and part 8 of the Education and Inspections Act 2006

-- local authority children’s services and secure training centres (under the Education and Inspections Act 2006)
+- local authority children’s services (ILACS) and secure training centres (under the Education and Inspections Act 2006)

-- residential special schools and some boarding schools, residential provision in further education colleges and independent specialist colleges (under section 87 of the Children Act 1989)
+- residential special schools, some boarding schools, and residential provision for 16 and 17 year olds in further education colleges and independent specialist colleges (under section 87 of the Children Act 1989)

 - early years and childcare provision under sections 49, 60 and 77(2)(b) of the Childcare Act 2006